dkohlsdorf/audio_pattern_discovery/README.md

 Now we can also reduce the dimensionality further, by adding an auto encoder.
 The one used here only has one hidden layer.
-All layers have sigmoid activations. []
+All layers have sigmoid activations [5].

 We then cluster all sequences using dynamic time warping window.
 The window can be restricted by a `Sakoe-Chiba` band [2].
 Furthermore,